hanabi/hanabi.github.io/Reference.md

   * Since there are no normal *Play Clues* or *Save Clues* available, Bob looks around to see if he can give a *5 Stall*.
 Bob sees that Cathy has a red 5 on her slot 1, so he clues number 5 to Cathy as a *5 Stall*.
   * Cathy knows that since Bob was in a *Double Discard Situation* for the red 4, she should not read too closely into his clues.
 This number 5 clue must just be a *5 Stall* (as opposed to a *Play Clue* on the 5).

-### The Ambiguous Finesse

-* Sometimes, the player that is supposed to blind-play a card into a *Finesse* is ambiguous.
-For example, in a 4-player game:
-  * Nothing is played on the stacks.
-  * Alice clues Donald about a red 2 as a *Play Clue*.
-  * Both Bob **and** Cathy have red 1 on their *Finesse Position*.
-  * Bob will think that it is a *Finesse* directed at Cathy, and he will discard.
-  * Next, Cathy thinks that Bob made a mistake and "missed" the *Finesse*.
-Cathy discards.
-* Here, Cathy is actually the one making the mistake.
-It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
-If Bob is discarding, then it means that Cathy also has the exact same copy of the card, and Cathy should immediately blind-play.

-### The Ambiguous Finesse Pass-Back

-* When an *Ambiguous Finesse* occurs, one person will hesitate, not playing into the *Finesse*.
-Once that happens, it is usually clear that someone else on the team also has the matching card.
-Next, the other person should **immediately blind-play**, resolving the *Ambiguous Finesse* as fast as possible.
-* However, in some specific situations, the next person **cannot** blind-play the card, or else a misplay would occur.
-In these situations, the second person has to **also** hesitate, "passing" the blind-play back to the first person again.
-* For example, in a 4-player game:
-  * Blue 1 is played on the stacks.
-  * Alice clues blue to Donald, touching a blue 4 as a *Play Clue*.
-  * Bob sees that Cathy has the blue 2 on her *Finesse Position*.
-From his position, this must be a *Double Finesse*, with Cathy blind-playing the blue 2, and Bob blind-playing the blue 3 from his own *Finesse Position*.
-Bob discards.
-  * Cathy sees that Bob has the blue 2 on his *Finesse Position* and the blue 3 on his *Second Finesse Position*.
-  * Cathy also knows that the only reason that Bob would discard is if Cathy **also** had the blue 2 on her *Finesse Position*.
-Thus, Bob expects her to blind-play on this turn, and this is an *Ambiguous Finesse*.
-  * Normally, Cathy would blind-play the blue 2 herself.
-However, in this situation, if she blind-plays the blue 2, then Bob would go on to misplay the other blue 2, thinking that it is blue 3.
-  * Thus, Cathy must pretend like the *Finesse* is not on her all, and force Bob to be the one to blind-play first.
-Cathy discards her chop card, passing the *Finesse* back to Bob.
-  * Donald and Alice discard.
-  * Bob knows that Cathy was supposed to blind-play the blue 2, but she didn't.
-He must also have the blue 2.
-Furthermore, he must also have the blue 3, as that would be an excellent reason for Cathy to pass the *Finesse* back to him.
-Bob will now blind-play blue 2 and blue 3.
-* As a side note, you may be wondering why, in the above example, Cathy does not blind-discard her blue 2 from her *Finesse Position* instead of discarding her chop.
-This is because it is possible that Cathy does **not** have the blue 2 on her *Finesse Position* and instead has some other unrelated playable card as a *Layered Finesse*.
-Thus, Cathy must play it safe and discard her chop.
-(The *Layered Finesse* is a move covered in a later section.)

 ### The Hidden Finesse

 * Sometimes, you want to *Finesse* someone with a clued card already in their hand.
 However, if you try to *Finesse* them, they will assume it is a *Prompt* and will misplay their clued card, so it doesn't work out.